Butternut Squash Risotto

 Store in a dry, cool place.

-Arborio rice, butternut squash, onion, contains 2% or less canola oil, salt, spice, maple sugar, pumpkin powder, orange peel, natural flavor.
+Arborio rice, butternut squash, onion, contains 2% or less canola oil, salt, spices, maple sugar, pumpkin powder, orange peel, natural flavor.

 The secret to excellent risotto lies with the short-grain Arborio rice, the preferred risotto rice.
 Arborio is a high-starch, short-grain grown in the Piedmont and Lombardy regions of Italy.
 Arborio rice is bred to be creamy and absorb great quantities of liquid while remaining firm and maintaining intact individual grains.